c-core-labs/drift-forecasting/README.md

 Summary:

 The RCM_Iceberg_Drift_Deterioration_Forecaster.py Python script file contains a function called rcm_iceberg_drift_deterioration_forecaster and runs on a physics-based iceberg drift and deterioration model.
-The function takes the following inputs taken from a RADARSAT Constellation Mission (RCM) satellite image: a series of iceberg latitude/longitude positions (iceberg_lats0, iceberg_lons0), the date/time of the RCM image acquisition (rcm_datetime0), the iceberg lengths (iceberg_lengths0), its status as grounded or not (iceberg_grounded_statuses0), the iceberg identification numbers (iceberg_ids), the anticipated time of the next RCM image acquisition (next_rcm_time), and hours at which the metocean forecast data were issued, in string format and Universal Time Coordinated (UTC), for the air temperature and solar radiation, the winds and waves, and the ocean variables (hour_utc_str_airT_sw_rad, hour_utc_str_wind_waves, hour_utc_str_ocean, respectively).
+The function takes the following inputs taken from a RADARSAT Constellation Mission (RCM) satellite image: a series of iceberg latitude/longitude positions (iceberg_lats0, iceberg_lons0), the date/time of the RCM image acquisition (rcm_datetime0), the iceberg lengths (iceberg_lengths0), its status as grounded or not (iceberg_grounded_statuses0), the iceberg identification numbers (iceberg_ids), the anticipated time of the next RCM image acquisition (next_rcm_time), hours at which the metocean forecast data were issued, in string format and Universal Time Coordinated (UTC), for the air temperature and solar radiation, the winds and waves, and the ocean variables (hour_utc_str_airT_sw_rad, hour_utc_str_wind_waves, hour_utc_str_ocean, respectively), and whether or not sea ice is present (si_toggle).
 The iceberg initial positions, waterline lengths, and grounded statuses should be passed to the function as either lists or numpy arrays.
 The function forecasts the icebergs’ new positions and waterline lengths at some user-specified time in the future assumed to align with the date/time of the next RCM image acquisition.
 The function will output hourly forecast iceberg latitude/longitude position and waterline lengths up to the next RCM image acquisition date/time.
 The final time step will be the remainder between the last hourly time step and the next RCM image acquisition date/time if it is less than one hour.
 This document lists the Python libraries needed to run the function, describes how the function works, lists its key operating assumptions, and provides an overview of the model’s performance on icebergs tracked in RCM imagery during 2023-2024.

 Depending on the iceberg drift forecast period and the number of icebergs to be forecast, assumed to be on the order of 12-24 hours between RCM image acquisitions, the function can take on the order of 20 minutes to complete drift and deterioration forecasts for a set of icebergs.